DriveQuantPublic/flutter-drivekit/packages/drivekit_core/flutter_drivekit_core/README.md

 > ℹ️
 >
 > Your team needs to have the deletion feature activated to use this method.
 Please contact DriveQuant if you need it.

+> ℹ️
+>
+> To be able to check whenever the account deletion is complete, you have to use the `DriveKitListener` interface.

+> ⚠️
+>
+> You should restore the DriveKit API key in the `onAccountDeleted()` callback only when the status value is SUCCESS.

 ### Logging